 A warm and inviting creative activity space, SUDC families will gather together at their own time to lovingly prepare a handcrafted remembrance in special recognition of their SUDC child.
 This creative space offers an opportunity for quietly bonding with other families while remembering a special SUDC child.
 The crafts will be incorporated as part of the Ceremony of Light.

-Funding need: $1,500 Graciously funded by Alexander’s Wish for Kids.
+Funding need: $1,500 Graciously supported by Alexander’s Wish for Kids.

 Families will be invited to gather outdoors with all retreat attendees on Saturday evening, against the backdrop of the beautiful autumn leaves for a tender remembrance to commemorate and honor the memory of SUDC children gone too soon.